 Detoxifying oneself from opioids and their metabolites is the first step in recovery from addiction.
 With the physical dependence opiates build, this detox stage can be very hard.
 Thankfully, professional experts can provide compassionate supervision to help those going through the opiate detox and withdrawal process.

-At our Orange County Detox Center, we have an experienced staff available 24 hours a day to tend to your needs through detox.
+At our Orange County Detox Center, we have experienced staff available 24 hours a day to tend to your needs through detox.
 This stage can be very important in the steps towards a lasting recovery.
 Our treatment program provides specialized treatment and comforting medications.

 Withdrawal from opiate addiction can prove especially challenging.
 The fear of experiencing severe opiate withdrawal symptoms often prevents people from getting treatment.